Introduction to Contract Courses

-Examples of Contract Course projects
+Examples of Honors Contract Course projects

-- Providing research assistance
+- Providing research assistance to the professor.

-Introduction to Contract Courses: DocuSign
+Introduction to Honors Contract Courses: DocuSign

-To initiate the contract for a contract course, the student must utilize DocuSign.
+To initiate the honors contract for a honors contract course, the student must utilize DocuSign.
 DocuSign is a single online form that transitions the contract from the initial proposal to instructor evaluation in a single workflow.
 The deadline to begin this process is October 1st for the fall semester & March 1st for the spring semester.